 Collezione Peggy Guggenheim

 Just a bit closer as you move your way to the Pont dell’Accademia, the Collezione Peggy Guggenheim is a rare single-story building/mansion that was bought by the Guggenheim family in the US in 1949, and now it exhibits over 200 modern art paintings and sculptures from well-renowned artists like Picasso, Dali, and more.
 Peggy Guggenheim, the owner of this building, was also buried right here.

 St Mark’s Square

-Napoleon said, “It’s the finest drawing room in Europe”.
+Napoleon once said, “It’s the finest drawing room in Europe”.
 Developed in the 11th century, Piazza San Marco is the heart of Venice and a focal point of all the iconic architecture from its establishment to the 16th century.
-The plaza is surrounded by spectacular buildings including the St Mark’s Basilica, Doge’s Palace, Bridge of Sighs, bell tower and marble pillars.
+The plaza is surrounded by spectacular buildings including the St Mark’s Basilica, Doge’s Palace, Bridge of Sighs, bell tower, and marble pillars.
 Now, there are many outdoor cafes and galleries lined up around the plaza and a docking point to board the Gondola.

 There are quite a lot of museums around the square, too.
 Like Museo Correr, National Archaeological Museum, National Library of St Mark’s, and more.

 The palace was built in 1340, and it’s a Gothic-style landmark right at the waterfront of Venice.
 For centuries it’s been the center of supreme authority and the residence of the Doges of Venice.
 Now it has become a museum, with a long history, showcases the intricate architecture and designs of the Republic.